Maple Syrup - a truly Canadian product.

-And Canada is a leader in the production of this golden goodness, supplying about 71 per cent of the world market.
-Québec is by far the biggest maple syrup producer in Canada—more than 90 per cent of Canada’s maple syrup comes from that province.
+Canada is a leader in the production of this golden goodness, as it supplies about 71 per cent of the world market.
+Québec is by far the biggest producer in Canada—more than 90 per cent of Canada’s maple syrup comes from that province.

-Indigenous people taught early Canadian settlers how to harvest sap, and boil it to make maple syrup.
-Maple sugar was the first kind of sugar produced in eastern North America, and remained the standard sweetener until 1875, when cane sugar became available.
+Indigenous people taught early Canadian settlers how to harvest sap, and boil it to make syrup.
+Maple sugar was the first kind of sugar produced in eastern North America.
+It remained the standard sweetener until 1875, when cane sugar became available.

 Did you know?
 The world has a Global Strategic Maple Syrup Reserve?
 Yup, and it’s in Canada—a collection of warehouses that have stockpiled over 100 million pounds of maple syrup!